John Metcalf (composer): Biography

-In 1969 he founded the Vale of Glamorgan Festival, and remained its director until 1985.
-During this period he also composed his first opera, The Journey (1979).
+In 1977-8 he spent a year in the United States on a UK-USA Bicentennial Arts Fellowship and found in the teaching of Paul Fetler at the University of Minnesota the kind of stimulus and liberation that his music needed.
+It was in America that he wrote most of his first opera, The Journey (1979), which went on to be performed by Welsh National Opera in 1981.

+He was awarded the Gregynog Arts Fellowship in 1984.

-In 1986 he moved to Canada, to teach on the Music Theatre course at the Banff Centre in Alberta.
-He was afterwards appointed Artistic Director of the programme and Composer-in-residence.
-At Banff he composed his second opera, Tornrak, with a libretto by Michael Wilcox, which draws on Inuit musical traditions; and this and other operas were workshopped there.
+In 1986 he moved to Canada to teach on the Music Theatre course at the Banff Centre in Alberta.
+He was afterwards appointed artistic director of the programme and Composer-in-residence.
+At Banff he composed his second opera, Tornrak, with a libretto by Michael Wilcox, drawing on Inuit musical traditions.
+This and other operas were workshopped there.

 In 1991 he returned to Britain and settled at Llanfair Clydogau, near Lampeter, Ceredigion.
 There he built an energy-saving house from reclaimed materials.
-He resumed direction of the Vale of Glamorgan Festival, which he made a festival presenting the work of living composers only.
+He resumed direction of the Vale of Glamorgan Festival, which in 1992 became a festival presenting the work of living composers only.

-Alongside his composing work, he was Artistic Director of the Banff Centre for ten years, and Director of the Swansea Festival until 2007.

-He is Artistic Director of the Vale of Glamorgan Festival, and also teaches at the annual MusicFest Aberystwyth.
+In 1996 he accepted the artistic directorship of the Swansea Festival which he held until 2007.
+He teaches at the annual MusicFest Aberystwyth.

+In 2009, John Metcalf received one of four inaugural Creative Wales Ambassador Awards from the Arts Council of Wales..
 In 2012 he was appointed a Member of the Order of the British Empire (MBE) in the New Year honours, for services to music.

-His seventh opera, Under Milk Wood: An Opera, with a text adapted from the play for voices by Dylan Thomas, was premiered at Taliesin Arts Centre, Swansea in April 2014.